-Getting your financial life may be a big goal for you as we close out 2020 and enter a new year.
+Improving your financial life may be a big goal for you as we close out 2020 and enter a new year.
 Managing your money well begins with keeping it in the right places.

-If it’s been a while since you shopped around for a savings account, this could be the right time to look for a replacement.
-With 2020 finally here, decide whether your bank still meets your needs and look for a replacement.
+If it’s been a while since you shopped around for a savings account, this could be the right time to determine whether your bank still meets your needs and look for a replacement.

 Signs it’s time for a new savings account

-If you’re earning far below the 2 percent threshold, that’s a good reason to consider making a change and comparing rates.
+If your savings account pays the national average or even worse, that’s a good reason to consider making a change and comparing rates.

 Another indication that it’s time for a new savings account is if it’s costing you more money than you can afford in the form of fees.